Post is modified on an ongoing basis, last updated 202508, images TBC

 On board voltage rails

 On standard PCI Express based graphics cards, the modern GPU die is rather complex with multiple voltage rails.
-These rails generally power up sequentially and generally only after signals from the other voltage rails are received.
+On board rails power up sequentially and only after signals from the other voltage rails are received.

 We established above that there are only 2 voltages coming into the GPU: 12V and 3.3V.
 From these, generally auxillary voltage rails are generated as below